ianarawjo/ChainForge/GUIDE.md

 If you are an outsider who wants to contribute, welcome!
 Please [fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and submit a [Pull Request](https://github.com/ianarawjo/ChainForge/pulls) with your changes.

 If you have access to the main repository, we request that you add a branch `dev/<your_first_name>` and develop changes from there.
-When you are ready to push changes, say to addres an open Issue, make a Pull Request on the `main` repository and assign the main developer (Ian Arawjo) to it.
+When you are ready to push changes, say to address an open Issue, make a Pull Request on the `experimental` repository and assign the main developer (Ian Arawjo) to it.